 - Chronic Lymphocytic Leukemia

 Although the Occupational Health & Safety Administration (OSHA) limits human exposure to benzene in the workplace, constant exposure even at low levels can be dangerous.
-Plus, some railroad companies may fail to provide workers with adequate protection against benzene exposure or ensure that they are not exposed to significant amounts of benzene.
-When railroad workers suffer illnesses like leukemia following benzene exposure, consulting a leukemia lawyer for railroad workers may be wise.
+Plus, some railroad companies may fail to provide workers with adequate protection against exposure or ensure that they are not exposed to significant amounts of the dangerous substance.
+When railroad workers suffer illnesses like leukemia due to hazardous materials and substances, consulting a leukemia lawyer for railroad workers may be wise.
 Speak to a benzene lawyer to discuss the steps to take following exposure to the hazardous substance.

 If workers have developed leukemia as a result of chemical exposure, they must prove that negligent behavior by their employers caused their illness.
 Some examples of potentially negligent behavior in this situation may include: